JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 # Integrating Active Directory

-This guide provides instructions for installing Network Isolation on a domain controller and ensuring reliable communication within the domain.
+This guide provides instructions for installing Jimber SASE on a domain controller and ensuring reliable communication within the domain.

 ## Table of contents